ritwikraj1729-max/Strandian/README.md

 ## 🚀 Getting Started

-1. Clone the repository.
+Clone the repository:

 ```bash
 git clone https://github.com/yourusername/strandian.git
 ```

-2. Open the project folder.

-3. Double-click `index.html`

-or
+Or simply download the project and open **index.html** in your browser.

-Open it using **Live Server** in Visual Studio Code.
+For development, you can use the **Live Server** extension in Visual Studio Code.

-That's it—no installation or dependencies required.
+No installation is required.

 ---

-## 💻 Browser Support
+## 🌐 Browser Support

-Works in all modern browsers including:
+Works on all modern browsers:

 * Google Chrome
 * Microsoft Edge